 - Develop a B_z Forecasting Framework (BFF) that can be downloaded and installed by all team members.
-We will use a combination of shell scripts, Fortran, C/++, and R/Python served from an Subversion (SVN) repository, providing a platformagnostic toolkit; - Populate the BFF with a limited subset of the predictive algorithms outlined above.
+We will use a combination of shell scripts, Fortran, C/++, and R/Python served from an Subversion (SVN) repository, providing a platform-agnostic toolkit; - Populate the BFF with a limited subset of the predictive algorithms outlined above.
 These will be prioritized based on several factors, including likelihood of success and ease of implementation; - Assemble the necessary datasets as well as any relevant meta-datasets for driving, testing, and validating the BFF.
 Some will be stored directly in the SVN repository while others will be either disseminated from PSI or from their original source location; - Complete initial set of validation studies, computing relevant metrics and skill scores.
-Focus initially on predicting ambient solar wind and simple CME events.
+Focus initially on predicting ambient solar wind and simple CME events; - Identify data sources and generate Benchmark Data Sets that can be used for creation and evaluation of our future models.